 You can undertake temporary employment in Australia for up to six months with any one employer.
 You can also study for up to four months.
 These rules are subject to change, visit the Department of Home Affairs website to view the latest updates.

 There are heavy penalties if your Working Holiday visa expires and you have not left Australia or applied for another visa.
 You may also not be allowed to return to Australia for a period of time.
 Get more information on the options available to you if your visa is expiring or has expired.

 There may be options if you wish to stay temporarily or permanently in Australia at the end of your working holiday.
 Explore visa options for working in Australia.

-A Working Holiday Visa (Subclass 417) and Work and Holiday Visa (Subclass 462) can generally be issued in around six days.
-Second Work and Holiday visas take around 30-40 days to process.
+A Working Holiday Visa (Subclass 417) and Work and Holiday visa (Subclass 462) can generally be issued in around six days.
+Second Working Holiday visas take around 14-21 days to process.
 Processing times may be affected by factors such as the completeness of applications lodged and additional checks performed by visa processing officers, such as those relating to health and character.